DevExpress/devextreme-documentation/api-reference/10 UI Components/dxChat/1 Configuration/items.md

 ---
 ##### jQuery

-The [renderMessage(message)](/Documentation/ApiReference/UI_Components/dxChat/Methods/#renderMessagemessage) method is the primary way to render a new message in jQuery.
+[note] The [renderMessage(message)](/Documentation/ApiReference/UI_Components/dxChat/Methods/#renderMessagemessage) method is the primary way to render a new message in jQuery.
 Do not use this method if you use **items**, and vice versa.

 ##### Angular